Select Page

 4. Discuss the services they provide and their fee.

 Also, if you use a representative who works in Canada, you can contact the Better Business Bureau (BBB).
-The BBB can tell you if they have received complaints about a citizenship or immigration consultant, lawyer, or other representatives.
+The BBB can tell you if they have received complaints about a citizenship or immigration consultant, lawyer, or other representative.

 Settle in Canada with Confidence and Ease